Religious festival stampede in Israel kills 44, hurts dozens

 JERUSALEM (AP) — A stampede at a religious festival attended by tens of thousands of ultra-Orthodox Jews in northern Israel killed at least 44 people and injured about 150 early Friday, medical officials said.
 It was one of the country's deadliest civilian disasters.

-The stampede began when large numbers of people trying to exit the site thronged a narrow tunnel-like passage, according to witnesses and video footage.
+The stampede began when large numbers of people thronged a narrow tunnel-like passage during the event, according to witnesses and video footage.
 People began falling on top of each other near the end of the walkway, as they descended slippery metal stairs, witnesses said.

-“Masses of people were pushed into the same corner and a vortex was created,” a man identified only by his first name Dvir, told Israel Army Radio.
-He described a terrifying sight as the first row of people fell down.
-He said he was in the next row of people that tripped.
+Avraham Leibe told Israeli public broadcaster Kan that a crush of people trying to descend the mountain caused a “general bedlam” on a slippery metal slope followed by stairs.
+“Nobody managed to halt,” he said from a hospital bed.
+“I saw one after the other fall.”

 Video footage showed large numbers of people, most of them black-clad ultra-Orthodox men, squeezed in the tunnel.
 The Haaretz daily quoted witnesses as saying police barricades had prevented people from exiting quickly.